LazyFlesh/Garden-Of-Grind/README.md

 If using this, make no other gog config changes.
 You do not need to modify Thaumcraft.cfg, Witchery.cfg, GregTech.cfg, or Hodgepodge.
 All changes are done internally by this addon.

 Contains a questbook page (TODO), guideNH pages (TODO), respawn/death gui skip under a keybind toggle (default end.
-Thank you @Irgendwer01), and recipe changes based on chosen challengeMode (mostly done).
+Thank you @Irgendwer01), recipe changes based on chosen challengeMode (mostly done), and a keybind to turn on auto-respawn.

 ## Modes